pmorch/perl-Parallel-Loops/README.md

 the above simple examples needlessly all take at least one second.
 But it is safe, in that other processes can exit safely.

-**Block until any process terminate** This is faster, but no the default as it is optentialy unsafe.
+**Block until any process terminate** This is faster, but not the default as it is potentialy unsafe.

 To get the unsafe behavior:

     $pl->set_waitpid_blocking_sleep(0);

 All `set_waitpid_blocking_sleep` does is setup _exactly_ the same behavior in `Parallel::ForkManager`.
-See [Parallel::ForkManager#BLOCKING-CALLS](https://metacpan.org/pod/Parallel::ForkManager#BLOCKING-CALLS) for a much more thorough description.
+See [Parallel::ForkManager#BLOCKING-CALLS](https://metacpan.org/pod/Parallel%3A%3AForkManager%23BLOCKING-CALLS) for a much more thorough description.

 ## Recursive forking is possible